 For this reason MKS HR has created a Go-to-Guide for Hiring independent sub-contractors-it goes into more detail about those elements to determine intent, along with a step by step hiring process for when you are hiring a sub-contractor instead.

-If you are thinking about hiring an independent sub-contractor, schedule a call with MKS HR!
+If you are thinking about hiring an independent sub-contractor, schedule a Discovery Call with MKS HR!